nyu-oop-sp18/class07/README.md

 What should happen in this case?
 We could simply throw an exception inside `parse` indicating the parse error together with an appropriate error message.
-However, exceptions are a heavyweight mechanism and we'd like to keep our library design free of side effects.
+However, exceptions are a heavyweight mechanism and we'd also like to keep our library design free of side effects.

 Scala provides the type `Try[A]` that is quite helpful in this kind of situation.
 This type allows us to perform a computation that